utengrexpo/EngineeringExpoMainSite/README.md

 This is the repository for the Engineering Expo website, a static site built with HTML, CSS, and JavaScript.
 The website is hosted on the utweb server.
 Please if you have any questions or haven't learned how to use git before, read the following cheatsheet: https://education.github.com/git-cheat-sheet-education.pdf
+Please read the entirety of the readme before making changes!

 ## How to Gain Edit Access

 If you would like to contribute to the Engineering Expo website, you will need to gain edit access to the repository on GitHub.
 To do this, please contact the project administrator (this is likely the pubweb lead) and request to be added as a collaborator.
 The lead will need to login through the github account using "utengrexpo".
 Once you have been added, you will be able to make changes to the codebase.

+You can use vscode to try changes in a local browser.
+Check this link out to find out how to auto load html in your local browser using a vscode extension: https://www.freecodecamp.org/news/vscode-live-server-auto-refresh-browser/

 Make sure you create a personal access token in order to gain local access and commit to a development branch (not master!)
 Only once successful changes are made, a pull request should be made, and the live site updated by pulling from master.

+To check to make sure you are on the right branch, type `git branch`.
+It should say `* dev` and not `* master`.
+If it says master, do `git checkout dev`

 On the utweb server, you may not be able to pull unless you update the .netrc file on your profile.
 Every user who wants to pull master and update live site must do this on the utweb server.
 When you are on the linux server through ssh, just paste the following command into the terminal:
 `echo "machine github.com login utengrexpo password <replace-with-personal-access-token>" > ~/.netrc`